 Situate new doorframe so that the track for the sliding door panel is facing the interior of the home and the track for the screen door and stationary door panel is facing the exterior.
 To install the doorframe into the doorway opening:

 - Lift the doorframe into place and use a rubber mallet to tap the doorframe into the doorway opening.

 - Using shims to level the doorframe if needed, insert a No. 8 wood screw (3-inch) into each corner of the doorframe.

 - Insert a No. 8 wood screw (3-inch) into the center of each vertical side of the doorframe.

-Inserting the sliding door panel.
 Insert the sliding door panel by lifting the door panel up and into the top track.
 Push the door panel up and away from you to place the bottom of the door onto the bottom track.
 After any necessary wheel adjustment, the door panel should then be able to slide horizontally.

-Inserting the screen door.
 Insert the screen door the same way as the sliding door panel by lifting the screen door up and into the top track.
 Push the screen door up and away from you to place the bottom of the door onto the bottom track.
 The screen door should then be able to slide horizontally.

-Installing door handles and locks.
 Install door handles and locks using the instructions that came with the new sliding glass door.

 Sealing the New Sliding Glass Door

 To prevent any damage due to weather and to prevent hot and cold air from entering or exiting your home, seal around the doorframe using expanding foam caulking and weatherproof silicone caulking.
 Apply the expanding foam caulking in any large gaps around the interior and exterior of the doorframe.
 Allow the expanding foam to cure before removing any excess.